VU-BEAM-Lab/ADMIRE/README.md

 3. [GPU Implementation Setup](#GPU-Implementation-Setup)

 ## Overview
+ADMIRE (Aperture Domain Model Image REconstruction) is a model-based approach to ultrasound beamforming.

 ## CPU Implementation Setup
 In order to utilize the CPU implementation of ADMIRE, an available release of MATLAB is required.
 Moreover, a C/C++ compiler that is compatible with the installed release of MATLAB must be installed in order to compile MEX-files containing C/C++ code.
 The compiler compatibility can be found at https://www.mathworks.com/support/requirements/supported-compilers.html.
 Note that the code was evaluated on both Windows and Linux OS.
 For Windows, the free community edition of Microsoft Visual Studio 2017 was used as the C/C++ compiler.
 To download this older version, go to https://visualstudio.microsoft.com/vs/older-downloads/ and create a free Dev Essentials program account with Microsoft.
 When installing Microsoft Visual Studio 2017, make sure to also check the box for the VC++ 2015 toolset (the 2015 will most likely be followed by a version number).
 For Linux, the GNU Compiler Collection (GCC) was used as the C/C++ compiler.